 For wildlife on land there is no more valuable place than the forest.
 Branches and broad leaves of oak trees provide animals with shelter.
 Nuts from walnut trees and water from forest streams nourish them.
 And different shades of bark camouflage wildlife from predators.

 Wildlife as large as elephants and small as ants depend on the soil, trees, water and air of the forests.
-No wonder forests are home to more than three-quarters of the world’s known terrestrial species live in forests.
+No wonder forests are home to more than three-quarters of the world’s life on land.

 Most of these animals and plants are found in the lush tropical rain forests of places like the Amazon and Indonesia.
 These forests are also a prime target for companies that use trees to create everyday products—things like toilet paper, napkins, brooms and bed frames.

 And the same forests are threatened by companies that cut down trees to make way for growing palm oil and soy.
 The same palm oil and soy found in goods we use daily—from shampoo to salad dressing to the food consumed by the livestock we eat.

 Trees are being cut down at a rapid rate—the equivalent of 27 soccer fields per minute—to meet the demand for such products.